 2. There isn’t a set schedule.

-Usually I get stuck with researching tours and things to do for the trip (read as my friends don’t plan and I’ve spoiled them).
+Usually, I get stuck with researching tours and things to do for the trip (read as my friends don’t plan and I’ve spoiled them).
 When you travel alone, you can plan a few things or wing it.
 When I stopped over in Dubai, I planned nothing.
 Unfortunately the internet in the hotel cost, so I just booked a city tour from the concierge and was dropped off at the Dubai Mall.
 I had the best time despite it.
 Watch how to plan a solo trip!

 3. You don’t have to worry about sharing food.